svenvermeulen/learnk8s/k8s/2-horizontal-pod-autoscaler.md

 ```

 Looks like horizontal pod autoscaling is running on my cluster, but not doing much work yet.
-It does seem to also use an informer, my guess would be that it uses that to cache queries agains Kubernetes API for objects that need scaling.
+There's also mention of an Informer, which it uses to avoid repeatedly querying Kubernetes API for pods and HPA definitions.

 Let's see if we can get it to scale a pod based on the pod's resource usage.